-Praxis, as "the combination of theory and practice" or "a cycle of action-reflection-action," characterizes the work of Rabbi Margaret Moers Wenig who, since ordination in 1984, has served simultaneously as a congregational rabbi and a teacher at HUC-JIR.
-Seminary teaching informs her rabbinate and her rabbinate informs her seminary teaching.
+Rabbi Margaret Wenig is an Instructor in Liturgy and Homiletics at HUC-JIR/New York.
+Praxis, as "the combination of theory and practice" or "a cycle of action-reflection-action," characterizes her work as both a congregational rabbi and a teacher at HUC-JIR.
+Seminary teaching informed her rabbinate and her rabbinate informed her seminary teaching.
 She is both a teacher of liturgy and an innovative liturgist, both a challenging and widely published preacher and a teacher of preaching.

-She was the subject of a profile in The New York Times "Experience Necessary," by Ralph Blumenthal, August 31, 2009.
-New York Jewish Week named Rabbi Wenig one of "45 for Tomorrow: A new generation of young Jewish leaders to take the New York Jewish Community into the 21st Century" for she is often among the pioneers in endeavors which the mainstream Jewish community subsequently undertakes.
+Wenig was the first Jew elected to the Presidency of the Academy of Homiletics, where, for 25 years, she was the only Jewish member.
+She was the subject of profiles in The New York Times "Experience Necessary," by Ralph Blumenthal, August 31, 2009, and in NY Jewish Week “Long on Vision: In her 10 years there, Rabbi Margaret Moers Wenig has transformed congregation Beth Am in Washington Heights,” earlier, New York Jewish Week named Rabbi Wenig one of "45 for Tomorrow: A new generation of young Jewish leaders to take the New York Jewish Community into the 21st Century" for she is often among the pioneers in endeavors which the mainstream Jewish community subsequently undertakes.

 Feminism and GLBT Issues

 Wenig's 1975 Siddur Nashim (with Naomi Janowitz) was the first to use feminine imagery for God.
+(That work was the subject of a recent undergraduate thesis, “Blessed is She Who In the Beginning Gave Birth: An Intellectual History of the Brown University Women’s Minyan and the Student Pioneers of American Jewish Feminism,” by Sienna Lotenberg, for the History Department at Brown University.)
 Her 1990 sermon, "God is a Woman and She is Growing Older," has been published ten times (three times in German) and preached by rabbis from Australia to California.

 Her 1985 resolution (written with Rabbi Margaret Holub) was a catalyst for the creation of the CCAR's "Task force on Homosexuality and the Rabbinate" whose report, adopted in 1990, endorsed the ordination of lesbian and gay rabbis.
 Her "Guidelines for Welcoming Lesbian and Gay Jews into the Synagogue" (developed for a UAHC regional Biennial) has been published and used in the Reform, Reconstructionist and Conservative movements.
 Her sermons "The Gay Community's Stake in Same Sex Marriage" and "The Jewish Community's Stake in Same Sex Marriage" were preached at a time when much of the lesbian and gay community opposed seeking civil marriage rights and the Jewish community had barely begun to discuss it.
 The resolution she wrote and, with Rabbi Sharon Kleinbaum and Russell Pearce, submitted to the Commission on Social Action (in 1995) led to the Reform movement's earliest endorsement of civil marriage for same sex couples.
 Her "Tribute to Alexander Schindler" and her contribution to the festschrift in his honor (see Publications, below) are the first published histories of the initially slow move by the Reform movement to embrace gay-rights and gay- Jews.

-The school-wide seminars she organized at HUC-JIR, NY (in 2002 at the invitation of Dean Panken) and at the Reconstructionist Rabbinical College (in 2003) were the first in any rabbinical school to address psychological, legal and religious issues affecting people who are intersex or transsexual.
-For a day-long workshop at Congregation Beth Simchat Torah in NY, she created (with Reuben Zellman) a "Transgender Museum" with multiple exhibits participants could view at their own pace.
-Her sermon that day, "How Do You Say 'Transsexual' in Hebrew?" explored the spiritual lessons she has learned from transsexuals.
+The school-wide seminars she organized at HUC-JIR, NY (in 2002 at the invitation of Dean Panken z”l) and at the Reconstructionist Rabbinical College (in 2003) were the first in any rabbinical school to address psychological, legal and religious issues affecting people who are intersex or transsexual.
+For a day-long workshop at Congregation Beth Simchat Torah in NY, she created (with, then Rabbinic-Intern Reuben Zellman) a "Transgender Museum" with multiple exhibits participants could view at their own pace.
+As part of a panel, her sermon that day, "How Do You Say 'Transsexual' in Hebrew?" explored the spiritual lessons she has learned from transsexuals.

 Rabbi Wenig's coalition building between Jews and Latinos in Washington Heights won her congregation an Irving Fein award (1991).
 She has co-taught with Christian colleagues in congregations, for the US Navy, at Auburn Seminary and at the North American Academy of Liturgy.
-She is the only Jewish member of the Academy of Homiletics (since 1990).
-Following a illustrious line of America's most famous preachers, Rabbi Wenig has preached on "30 Good Minutes" a production of the long-running "Chicago Sunday Evening Club" aired on Chicago Public Television and cable T.V.'s Odyssey" channel.
+Following an illustrious line of America's most famous preachers, Rabbi Wenig has preached on "30 Good Minutes" a production of the long-running "Chicago Sunday Evening Club" aired on Chicago Public Television and cable T.V.'s Odyssey" channel.
 Her sermons have been included in Christian journals and numerous sermon-anthologies.
 In 2006/5766 (a year Ramadan and Rosh Hashanah coincided) she devoted all of her High Holiday sermons to exploring the historic rift between Islam and Judaism; and on Yom Kippur afternoon she and the members of Beth Am welcomed the responses of two Muslim leaders (the local City Councilman and the former Community Board Chair).